-'London united' one year after Westminster
+The good people win, says terror attack MP

 Colleagues and family members have paid tribute to the victims of the Westminster attack.

-A colleague of PC Keith Palmer, the officer who was stabbed when he confronted Masood at the Palace of Westminster, said the officer "always happy" and dedicated to his job, his daughter and his wife.
+A colleague of PC Keith Palmer, the officer who was stabbed when he confronted Masood at the Palace of Westminster, said the officer was a "loyal friend", "always happy" and dedicated to his job, his daughter and his wife.

 PC Shaun Cartwright said: "Keith loved being a police officer, he just wanted to help people and do his best.